Myponga Pop Festival

-The Myponga Pop Festival was a music festival which took place on a farm near Myponga, South Australia from 30 January to 1 February 1971.
+The Myponga Pop Festival was The Australian Festival of Progressive Music which took place on a farm near Myponga, South Australia from 30 January to 1 February 1971.
 Myponga Pop Festival drew approximately 15,000 people, the biggest event in Adelaide since the Beatles drew a 300,000 strong crowd in 1964.
-The main funder and figure in the festival organising company, Music Power, was Hamish Henry.
-The festival has been described as a "tribute to Henry's entrepreneurial genius".
-As well as organising the Myponga festival, Henry managed several of the headlining local bands, War Machine and two other Adelaide groups, Headband and Fraternity.
-Hamish had brought rock band Fraternity to Adelaide, South Australia and soon had them headline his Woodstock inspired festival alongside Black Sabbath.
+Hamish Henry had brought rock band Fraternity to Adelaide, South Australia and soon had them headline his Woodstock inspired festival alongside Black Sabbath.

 According to Myponga: South Australia's first pop festival by Lindsay Buckland, the festival was originally to be held at Silver Lake near Mylor, South Australia.
 The owner of the Silver Lake site threatened court proceedings against Music Power for changing the site of the event to Myponga.
 As a result Alex Innocenti pulled out from the festival as an investor and organiser and was contracted to the festival for various remedial duties, not in an official decision making capacity.